The most beautiful Chiang Rai temples to visit

 Wat Mung Muang is another small temple located in Chiang Rai’s city center.
 It is often confounded with Wat Ming Muang, but that is actually an entirely different temple, a few blocks away.

 The temple is located near a market, so it may not be as tranquil as you’d expect, but it is still really worth a visit.
-Build in Lanna style, it features the same intricate carvings as other beautiful temples, as well as a huge golden statue of Phra Sangkachai (also known as the Fat Monk).
+Built in Lanna style, it features the same intricate carvings as other beautiful temples, as well as a huge golden statue of Phra Sangkachai (also known as the Fat Monk).

 Wat Mung Muang temple opening hours and entrance fee